 While Marx never saw communism in action in his lifetime, Vladimir Lenin led the October Revolution in Russia in 1917, overthrowing imperial rule and establishing the Communist Party of the Soviet Union.
 Communism then spread to China and on to Cuba, Vietnam and Korea.

 The original, higher vision of communism, as outlined by Marx and Engels, was never implemented.
 But a series of leaders and dictators from the Soviet Union to China to Cuba would label their governments as communist.
 Many of these leaders, including Joseph Stalin and Mao Zedong, were brutal in their rule, overseeing the mass murder of millions of their own citizens.
 They also came to represent one side of the Cold War with the United States.
-See a gallery of communist figures and dictators through history below.

 Want more HISTORY?
 Read more: